adtrak-core/boilerplate/gitlab-checklists/README.md

 - Always set an Assignee
 - Markdown can be used
 - Invite the marketers into the relevant repos
-- Marketers should be set as Reviewers
+- Marketers should be set as Reporters

 ## Closing issues with command line